Properly cleaning & caring for patio furniture

 Following the cleaning and maintenance recommendations in this guide will help increase the lifespan of your patio furniture.
 Not only will pieces retain their aesthetic appeal but also their structural and functional integrity.
 This improves the return on your investment and lessens the need to replace pieces frequently.

-Frequently Asked Questions – Cleaning Patio Furniture
+Frequently Asked Questions – Cleaning Outdoor Furniture

 The cleaning process for patio furniture upholstery depends on whether or not the cushion covers are removable.